IndexMundi Home

 estimated based on average U.S. market price for primary aluminum metal ingot.
 Series revised by removing imported scrap to avoid double counting.

-9Chromium quantity of metal recycled was estimated as chromium content of stainless steel scrap receipts (reported by the iron and steel and pig iron industries).--
+9Quantity of chromium metal recycled was estimated as chromium content of stainless steel scrap receipts (reported by the iron and steel and pig iron industries).--

 For the calculation of apparent supply, trade includes reported or estimated chromium content of chromite ore, ferrochromium, chromium metal and scrap, a variety